Looking for things to do when visiting the Grampians? Don’t worry we’ve got you covered.

 Lower Waterfalls of Gar (Mt Difficult)

 More Info: Lower Waterfalls of Gar

 Start: Troopers Creek Campground

-Start at Troopers Creek Campground where you get views of the seasonal waterfalls), follow the creeks side-track for 1.8km to the first small waterfall.
+Start at Troopers Creek Campground (where you get views of the seasonal waterfalls), and follow the creeks side-track for 1.8km to the first small waterfall.
 Continue upwards where you’ll find yourself at the third and final waterfall (return down the same track).

 Lake Wartook Lookout

 Start: Lake Wartook Lookout, Mt Difficult Road (Approx 4.5km North of Boroka Lookout carpark)

 More Info: Lake Wartook Lookout Via the roadside you will walk West before climbing up rock staircases and over rocky terraces, you will then climb through a narrow rocky slot onto the summit.
 To return you will go down the same route.